Manu343726/meetingcpp2016/README.md

 -------

 Code snippets are licensed under the MIT license.
-Slides and other non-code text contents are licensed under creative commons
+Slides and other non-code text contents are licensed under creative commons The By logo is property of By Techdesign SL.